2015 Summer Undergraduate Research Program

 microbiology, immunology or virology

-Stipend of $3000 will be offered to qualified
+Stipend of approximately $3000 will be offered to selected

 Lodging and travel expenses will be the

 responsibility of the student